kraftl-UL/supML/README.md

-Surprisingly *balcony* is not significant.
+Surprisingly, *balcony* is not significant.
 We remain with the model statistics for later comparison Residual Mean Squared Error and the R$^2$ for explainability of the models variance.

 For better model fitting we utilized 5-fold cross validation as a sampling strategy.
 In short, this means, that we devided the data set into 5 equally sized parts, trained a model with the first four and evaluated it on the fifth.